aebergl/MatSurv/README.md

 KM plot options
-* `legend`: Whether to show group legend.
+* `Legend`: Whether to show group legend.
 Default: true

+* `LegendLocation`: Location of the legend: Default: 'best'

+* `LegendOrientation`: Orientation of the legend.
+Default: 'vertical'

 * `LineColor`: Either a matrix of size numLevels-by-3 representing the colormap to be used, or a string for a MATLAB colormap (lines, parula,